mneira10/IBIO4490/01-Linux/Readme.md

 7. Crop all images to make them square (256x256) and save them in a different folder.
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

+convert is part of the imagemagick package and has functions that enable cropping.
+We need 256x256 images but the position of the crop is never specified.
+The upper left corner was chosen as the starting point of the crop.
+Consequently, the parameter after `-crop` is `256x256+0+0`.
+See [this page](https://deparkes.co.uk/2015/04/30/batch-crop-images-with-imagemagick/) for more info on convert's cropping syntax.

+We begin by listing all of the images with find, as done before.
+Then, each image is fed to convert through xargs for cropping.
+An argument needs to be passed to convert as the filename needs to be the first argument.
+This is done with the `-I` flag which tells xargs to substitute the stdin into the specified string.
+In this case, `'{}'`.
+Finally, some funky syntax is used to pass the incoming stdin string as the output filename.
+This was taken from [this stackoverflow post](https://stackoverflow.com/questions/27778870/imagemagick-convert-to-keep-same-name-for-converted-image).
+The syntax specifics, quite frankly, are unknown.
+But the code works like a charm.

 ```bash
 find ./data/BSR/BSDS500/data/images/ -type f -name *.jpg | xargs -I '{}' convert '{}' -crop 256x256+0+0 -set filename:base "%[basename]" "./data/cropped256square/%[filename:base].jpg"